 There are two levels of clinical learning and skill development in the program:

-Through the observation / mentorship level, clinicians-in-training learn the basics of clinical conduct and develop a high degree of comfort within the clinical setting.
-They observe on Practitioner (P) shifts, where they are led through the clinical encounter by supervisors who treat patients and explain the process of performing the patient intake, development of the diagnosis, and treatment options.
-The total portion of clinical training is 200 hours with pure observation.
+Through the observation level, student interns learn the basics of clinical conduct and develop a high degree of comfort within the clinical setting.
+They observe clinic supervisors and senior student interns treat patients, where they are exposed to the process of performing the patient intake, development of the diagnosis, and treatment options.
+The total hours of the clinical observation level is 150 hours.